 Case Study 2: Hybrid Biofilm Reactor

 The use of biomass grown on carrier materials have been widely used for anaerobic treatment of different highly loaded wastewaters.
 However, the number of references using hybrid aerobic biofilms to treat industrial wastewater is scarce, and negligible in the case of fish canning industries.
-In case study 2, an aerobic process will be developed in a packed bed reactor where biofilm will grow attached to carriers, integrating an additional stage where suspended and fixed biomass will coexist.
-It is expected that this innovative configuration will provide high flexibility treating variable organic loads and excellent performance in terms of nutrient removal.
+In case study 2, an aerobic process has been developed in a packed bed reactor where biofilm has grown attached to carriers, integrating an additional stage where suspended and fixed biomass coexisted.
+This innovative configuration has provided high flexibility treating variable organic loads and excellent performance in terms of nutrient removal.

 LIFE SEACAN contributes to the achievement of EU policy with regard to Water Framework Directive and the challenges in the water sector through i) policy making, ii) technical solutions, iii) management solutions, iv) social responsibility

 - Characterization of industrial effluents, selection of the prototype location and selection of the carrier material for biofilm development